 Virginia's statewide network is made up of scenic, recreational and connecting trails.
-As the trunkline network is implemented, it may be necessary to update this guide with more specific information on connecting trails, how they are designated and whether a specific sign template is warranted.
+As the trunkline network is implemented, it may be necessary to update this guide with more specific information on the process for designation and specific regulations governing sign content and placement.